 - Strategies and guidelines for setting up a program for your client

-FREE: you will receive a copy of The Back Pain Handbook E-book when you enrol in this course.
+ADDITIONAL BONUS: you will receive a copy of Francine’s most recent release: The Back Pain Handbook E-book, as part of enrolling in this Course.

 Here’s what our students had to say…